 There are multiple advantages to a smaller mortgage.
 The lower mortgage balance reduces your monthly burden, and the extra monthly cash flow can prove particularly helpful should an unexpected event happen, such as a job loss.
 Aside from the monetary benefits, it makes your co-op application more attractive to the board, and the bank is more likely to approve your loan.
 They both look at specific ratios, including debt-to-income, which is more favorable when your mortgage balance is lower.

 Before the passage of the tax reform law in 2017, there were certain tax advantages to paying mortgage interest.
-However, the appeal of a higher mortgage balance from a tax perspective was greatly reduced for many people following the passage of the Tax Cuts and Jobs Act of 2017.
+However, they greatly reduced the appeal of a higher mortgage balance from a tax perspective for many people following the Tax Cuts and Jobs Act of 2017.
 This limited mortgage interest deductions to loans up to $750,000, down from $1 million.
 Additionally, fewer people are eligible to itemize since the law raised the standard deduction significantly; and there is a $10,000 deductibility limit on state and local taxes.

 Smaller maintenance or common chargesSmaller maintenance or common charges

-Your attorney can help you determine this when he or she conducts his or her due diligence.
+Your attorney can help you determine this when they conduct their due diligence.